Tips to enjoy Toronto Caribbean Carnival (Caribana) 2025

 Rasta Pasta

-Located in Kensington Market, Rasta Past has serves favourite Jamaican dishes such as jerk chicken and ackee and codfish, in addition to fusion Italian and Jamaican creations.
+Located in Kensington Market, Rasta Pasta serves favourite Jamaican dishes such as jerk chicken and ackee and codfish, in addition to fusion Italian and Jamaican creations.

 Location: 61 Kensington Avenue, Toronto

-If you’re looking for plant based Caribbean cuisine, Chef Kevin Allwood has you covered with dishes such as ackee and salted tofu, jerk lentils and seamoss infused soursop.
-The restaurant in a modern and bright space.
-There’s also a market next door.
+If you’re looking for plant-based Caribbean cuisine, Chef Kevin Allwood has you covered with dishes such as ackee and salted tofu, jerk lentils and vegan “saltfish.”
+With a bright, modern space and a market next door, it’s the perfect spot to enjoy a flavourful meal and then browse for quality products.

 Location: 1183 Queen Street East, Toronto